-$\tau_B$ is used to tax bequest received $b{ti}$ and lifetime return to bequest $(R-1)b{ti}$ .
-In our one-period life model, a capitalized inheritance tax $\tau_B$ is actually equivalent to a pure capital income tax $\tau_K$ if $R(1-\tau_B) = 1 + (R-1)(1-\tau_K)$ so that our results can also be interpreted as a theory of capital income taxation.
+Third, our analysis was limited to capitalized inheritance taxation.
+That is, the same tax rate $\tau_B$ is used to tax bequest received $b{ti}$ and lifetime return to bequest $(R-1)b{ti}$ .
+In our one-period life model, a capitalized inheritance tax $\tau_B$ is actually equivalent to a pure capital income tax $\tau_K$ if $R(1 - \tau_B) =$ $1 + (R - 1)(1 - \tau_K)$ , so that our results can also be interpreted as a theory of capital income taxation.
 In practice, capital income and wealth taxation is much more significant than bequest taxation.
 Capital income taxation raises other interesting issues.
-Firstly, as we have seen, life-cycle savings taxation distorts inter-temporal choices with no redistributive benefits.
+First, as we have seen, life-cycle savings taxation distorts intertemporal choices with no redistributive benefits.
 This would push toward taxing solely bequests and not tax at all capital income.
-Secondly however, if there is a fuzzy frontier between capital income and labor income, zero capital income taxation would lead to re-characterization of labor income into capital income.
-To close this loophole, the government can set $\tau_K = \tau_L$ and then decrease $\tau_B$ so that the total tax wedge on capitalized bequests remains the same as in our formulas (see Piketty and Saez, 2012).
-Thirdly, there might be other reasons why capital income taxation could be desirable.
+Second, however, if there is a fuzzy frontier between capital income and labor income, zero capital income taxation would lead to re-characterization of labor income into capital income.
+To close this loophole, the government can set $\tau_K = \tau_L$ and then decrease $\tau_B$ so that the total tax wedge on capitalized bequests remains the same as in our formulas (see Piketty and Saez (2012)).
+Third, there might be other reasons why capital income taxation could be desirable.
 Bequests taxation might force inefficient sale of indivisible assets in the presence of credit constraints (or might be more disliked than annual lower capital income or wealth taxes due to fiscal illusion).
 More importantly, rates of return on capital vary widely across individuals.
 To the extent that such risk is not optimally diversified, capital income taxation could be desirable for rate of return insurance reasons.
-That is, with capital market imperfections, lifetime capital income and wealth taxation might be the efficient way to implement optimal inheritance taxes (Piketty and Saez 2012 present a basic model along those lines).
+That is, with capital market imperfections, lifetime capital income and wealth taxation might be the efficient way to implement optimal inheritance taxes (Piketty and Saez (2012) presented a basic model along those lines).